Ordering Your Free Indoor Food Scrap Bins

 1. Conduct a walkthrough of your site to determine the type, size, and quantity of bins needed to collect food scraps and compostable paper separately from recyclables and garbage.
 Walkthroughs may be conducted on your own or with the help of a Business Assistance Representative.
 To promote participation and reduce contamination, it’s a good idea to place organics containers next to each recycling and garbage container inside your facility.
 Consider placing small containers, such as caddies that hang on recycling containers, at employees’ desks and/or larger containers in central areas such as break rooms and kitchens.
 The Container Count Worksheet may be helpful to determine how many indoor containers you might need, but please note that it does not match exactly the free bins offered by our the partner vendors (see below for the Approved Product List for bins offered).

 2. Review the Approved Products List and select the vendor that will best meet your needs.
-Alameda County Waste Management Authority (ACWMA) has partnered with three vendors to offer a variety of container and lid options at competitive pricing.
+Alameda County Waste Management Authority (ACWMA) has partnered with two vendors to offer a variety of container and lid options at competitive pricing.
 Please carefully review the equipment offered by each vendor and estimated shipping costs (provided on the Approved Product List) then select ONE of the vendors.
 Click here for the Approved Products List.

 3. Place your order directly with your selected vendor.Tell them you are an “Approved Alameda County Business for Free Green Bins” (they will verify this based on an approved list we’ve given to them) and provide product information for your order, as well your organization name, address and contact information for delivery.
 Also, please carbon copy (“Cc”) BizAssistance@RecyclingRulesAC.org when placing your order.
 Be sure to ask for an estimated delivery date so that you can plan for rollout.
 ACWMA will cover the actual costs incurred, up to $500 including equipment, sales tax and shipping.
 If you choose to purchase equipment not on the Approved Products List (such as recycling containers) you may do so at your own expense.
 You will also be responsible for all costs incurred in excess of $500.
 Multi-family properties are encouraged to obtain in-unit kitchen pails for residents from their service provider (most can provide them upon request) and use the $500 allocation to order containers for common spaces.